sleeptoken/zettelkasten/Netcat w py.md

 we are given a `docker` `ip` where a command line game is hosted that asks us to replace an occurring of a word w another word eg. if the question says `GORGE` the answer is `STOP`.

-this goes on for about 500 times so we automate it
+this goes on for about 500 times so we automate it using python

 ```
 from pwn import *